cambridge-cares/TheWorldAvatar/Agents/EnergyPerformanceCertificateAgent/README.md

 > **Reattach and Debug**: Simply reattach debugger to running Debug Docker image.
 In case Debug image needs to be manually started as container, the following command can be used:
 `bash ./stack.sh start TEST-STACK --debug-port <PORT from .vscode/port.txt>`

-> **Update JPSRM and Build and Debug**: Updated py4jps resources and builds the Debug Docker image (incl. pushing to ghcr.io) and deploys it as new container (incl. creation of new `.vscode/port.txt` file)

 &nbsp;
 ## 1.4 Spinning up the Stack remotely via SSH

 To spin up the stack remotely via SSH, VSCode's in-built SSH support can be used.
 Simply follow the steps provided here to use [VSCode via SSH] to log in to a remote machine (e.g. Virtual machine running on Digital Ocean) an start developing there.
 Regular log in relies on username and password.
 To avoid recurring prompts to provide credentials, one can [Create SSH key] and [Upload SSH key] to the remote machine to allow for automatic authentification.